gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ### Server

-We are using the `apollo-server-express` package, instead of more commonly used `apollo-server` package, because we want to implement an Express server for both GraphQL serving and SSR rendering. `apollo-server-express` provides the GraphQL server functionality via a Connect/Express compatible middleware.
+We are using the `apollo-server-express` package, instead of the more commonly used `apollo-server` package, because we want to implement an Express server for both the GraphQL serving and SSR rendering. `apollo-server-express` provides the GraphQL server functionality via a Connect/Express compatible middleware.

-We are implementing very simple GraphQL schema that consists of one query and one mutation in `lib/schema.js`.
+We are implementing a very simple GraphQL schema that consists of one query and one mutation in `lib/schema.js`.
 Also, a todo item is defined as a string for simplicity.

 `lib/TodoData.js` implements a simple Apollo data source.
 It uses a global variable `_todo` to save todo items.
 The data will be reset if the server restarts.